 As a teenager, Reba began a successful solo career in contemporary Christian music, garnering Dove Awards and GRAMMY nominations in a trailblazing genre that merged Christian lyrics with modern styles of music.
 She won her first Dove Award for Pop/Contemporary Album Of The Year with her project Lady.

 In 2001, Reba was inducted into the Gospel Music Hall Of Fame along with her parents as members of The Rambos and today Reba carries on her family’s rich musical heritage through her family group Rambo McGuire.
-They recently released a Dove Award-winning recording titled Grassroots Rambos, celebrating the timeless songs of her mother, Dottie.
-They are joined on this album by their children, Destiny and Israel, and Reba's father, Buck.
+They recently released two projects commemorating The Rambos, Rambo Classics and a Dove Award-winning recording titled Grassroots Rambos.
+They are joined on these albums by their children, Destiny and Israel, and Reba's late father, Buck.

-Reba continues to compose and write songs with her husband Dony, including several new collaborations with Bill and Gloria Gaither as well as other well known writers across all genres of music.
-She writes her own column “There Has To Be A Song” for Gaither’s Homecoming Magazine.
+Reba continues to compose and write songs, including several new collaborations with Bill and Gloria Gaither as well as other well known writers across all genres of music.
+She has written her own column “There Has To Be A Song” for Gaither’s Homecoming Magazine.

 Rambo-McGuire is not only an acclaimed writer of songs and articles but of books too.
 Her autobiography, Follow The Yellow Brick Road, depicts the dramatic account of God’s healing and restoring power in her life.
 She is in the process of completing her second book, a collection of stories behind the songs of Dottie Rambo.

-Reba and Dony devote a portion of their schedule to teaching creative writing workshops.
+Reba devotes a portion of her schedule to teaching creative writing workshops.
 In these dynamic classes, young and seasoned writers receive practical instruction in the craft of writing songs, stories, sermons, and speeches.